Alex-Jando/HTTP-PyServer/README.md

 # Contributing

-Look on github, and create a fork of Simple-Server.
+Look on github, and create a fork of HTTP-PyServer.
 Submit, pull requests, and any features will be looked at, and potentially implemented.

 # Used Packages